jon-jacky/home/commonplace.md

   You see I've decided to butch it out, to go in the opposite direction to that suggested by yoga and meditation.
 The yoga-meditation-zen path leads to peace with the world and oneness with the infinite.
-Petty annoyances fade into insignificance, the ego dissolves, and you are left in state of unruffled serenity and calm.
+Petty annoyances fade into insignificance, the ego dissolves, and you are left in a state of unruffled serenity and calm.
 Or so I gather.
 It's never worked for me.
 Faced with the thousands of petty annoyances and grievances encountered in the course of a week ...
 (I'm) shaking my fist at the world.
 I won't let even the smallest